-Modern versions tend not to be very thick and are made with butter, thick cream, mustard, wine, shallots, brandy or Cognac, tarragon vinegar and green peppercorns.
+Modern versions, which are generally not to be very thick, are made with butter, thick cream, mustard, wine, shallots, brandy or Cognac, tarragon vinegar and green peppercorns.

-Some, however, made a steak au poivre by taking a thick filet de bœuf and covering it in a crust of crushed peppercorns, then searing it at high heat in butter or oil, so it’s rare and tender on the inside.
-If you’re ordering it at a restaurant, you might ask what kind of steak au poivre you’re getting.
+Some chefs, however, make a steak au poivre by taking a thick filet de bœuf and covering it in a crust of crushed peppercorns, then searing it at high heat in butter or oil, which keeps it rare and tender on the inside.
+If you’re ordering it at a restaurant, you might ask which version of steak au poivre you will be getting.

 Image by Adrian Dreßler